Protocols for Quantum Weak Coin Flipping

 \begin{proposition}[WCF $\implies$ EBM point game] Given a WCF protocol with cheating probabilities $P_{A}^{*}$ and $P_{B}^{*}$, along with a positive real number $\delta>0$, there exists an EBM point game with final point $\left\llbracket P_{B}^{*}+\delta,P_{A}^{*}+\delta\right\rrbracket $. \end{proposition}

-The converse statement---given an EBM point game the corresponding WCF protocol can be constructed---is not as easy to see, but it does indeed hold. \begin{thm}[EBM point game to protocol] Given an EBM point game with final point $\left\llbracket\beta,\alpha\right\rrbracket$, there exists a WCF protocol with $P_{A}^{*}\le\alpha$ and $P_{B}^{*}\le\beta$. \end{thm} These establish the equivalence between EBM point games and WCF protocols.
-We use it in \Secref{TEF}, to prove \Thmref{TEFconstraint}.
+The converse statement---given an EBM point game the corresponding WCF protocol can be constructed---is not as easy to see, but it does indeed hold. \begin{theorem}[EBM point game to protocol] Given an EBM point game with final point $\left\llbracket\beta,\alpha\right\rrbracket$, there exists a WCF protocol with $P_{A}^{*}\le\alpha$ and $P_{B}^{*}\le\beta$. \end{theorem} These establish the equivalence between EBM point games and WCF protocols.
+We use it in \cref{sec:TEF}, to prove \cref{thm:TEFconstraint}.
 The proofs of all statements made here can be found in \cite{Mochon07,ACG+14}.